andrewngn13/andrewngn13.github.io/README.md

-# Dru's site for dumping things
+# Nan site for dumping things
 You can access it here: https://andrewngn13.github.io/ (Probably)